eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 and other entities, while adhering to data protection principles.

-This chapter outlines the core functionalities of Wallet Solutions, as defined by the [European Digital Identity Regulation], and examines how the requirements for its implementation align with real-world use cases where Users will use their Wallet Unit.
+This chapter outlines the core functionalities of Wallet, as defined by the [European Digital Identity Regulation], and examines how the requirements for its implementation align with real-world use cases where Users will use their Wallet.

-The functionalities of a Wallet Unit can be grouped into the following
+The functionalities of a Wallet can be grouped into the following
 categories:

 - **Secure identification and authentication**, ensuring that Users can present